SomnambulantPublic/KindleWeatherDisplay/server/icons/README.md

 I mixed, merged, and modified a number; and created a few myself (which I also release under Creative Commons licence)

-Most I have arbitrarily added invisible nodes to make the bounding box exactly 100x100 px to assist in positioning
+Most I have added invisible nodes to make the bounding box exactly 100x100 px to assist in positioning

 Advice should you decide to do some yourself:
 * take your time to learn Inkscape, including all the options in the Path menu, and the difference between Objects, Paths, Strokes.
 Consider absolute coordinates, I think it helped;